Home » Curly Hair Tarantula, Behavior, Care, Diet, Enclosure, Facts

 Curly Hair Tarantula, Behavior, Care, Diet, Enclosure, Facts

 The scientific name of Curly Hair Tarantula is Tlittocatl albopilosum, which is a captivating and low-maintenance exotic pet that brings a touch of the wild into the homes of arachnid enthusiasts.
-It is commonly known as Honduran Curly hair tarantula or simply Curly haired Tarantula.
+It is commonly known as the Honduran Curly hair tarantula or simply Curly haired Tarantula.

 The Honduran and Nicaraguan are of the same species; their origins are merely different.
 Of the two, the Nicaraguan is thought to have the purest bloodline.
 Since Hondurans are viewed as more of a “hobby form,” it’s possible that they were crossed-bred in the past.